US research and innovation performance

 Critical and emerging technology areas

-The U.S. federal government has prioritized research investments in five critical and emerging technology areas:
+The US federal government has prioritized research investments in five critical and emerging technology areas:

 • Artificial Intelligence